exercism/python/concepts/dict-methods/about.md

  'Misty Mountain Pink': '#f9c5bd'}
 ```

-## Transposing a Dictionaries Keys and Values
+## Transposing Dictionary Keys and Values

 Swapping keys and values reliably in a dictionary takes a little work, but can be accomplished via a `loop` using `dict.items()` or in a dictionary comprehension.
 Safe swapping assumes that `dict` keys and values are both _hashable_.